Enjoy a bus trip together.

 Walking Definitions

-For your convenience, the COA provides basic guidance regarding the trip and walking that may be necessary during the dray trip.
+For your convenience, the COA provides basic guidance regarding the trip and walking that may be necessary during the day trip.
 This added benefit will help you understand how much walking may or may not be needed on a trip or tour.

 The trips will be rated (1 through 4).
 This indicates the level of walking as described below.
 Please understand these are simply estimates based on information provided to us by the specific locations we will be visiting/touring.

-Walking Level 1 – this tour involves minimal physical activity.
-It requires climbing some stairs, boarding the motor coach and walking from a parking lot area to the attraction.
+Walking Level 1 – This tour involves minimal physical activity.
+It requires climbing some stairs, boarding the motor coach, and walking from a parking lot area to the attraction.

-Walking Level 2 – This tour requires that you be able to climb stairs and walk reasonable distances, possibly over uneven ground, paths, roadways and cobblestone type streets/
+Walking Level 2 – This tour requires that you be able to climb stairs and walk reasonable distances, possibly over uneven ground, paths, roadways, and cobblestone-type streets.

-Walking Level 4 – To truly experience the program and destination, you need to be able to participate in physical activities such as longer walking tours, walking over uneven terrain, climbing stairs and periods of standing.
+Walking Level 4 – To truly experience the program and destination, you need to be able to participate in physical activities such as longer walking tours, walking over uneven terrain, climbing stairs, and periods of standing.
 Some of the tour days may be longer with select included activities that may require greater physical stamina.